the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 This code has one flaw though, which we will adress properly in one of the next sections when we learn about logical operators.
 But can you spot it right now?
 Hint: What's printed if Robin is a developer and a lawyer?
 Try it yourself in the code.

-An if-else statement (with optional else/if statements) always runs only the block of the first truthful (also called truthy) condition.
+An if-else statement (with optional else-if statements) always runs only the block of the first truthful (also called truthy) condition.
 All the following blocks are ignored.
 If you would want to fix this without logical operators (which we introduce later), you would have to use two if-else statements:

 {title="index.js",lang="javascript"}
 ~~~~~~~